 Chacony, Alston’s newest dance, is inspired by the powerful Chaconne of Henry Purcell.
 Every bit as powerful but much more stringent is the Chacony from Britten’s String Quartet No.2, conceived as an overt tribute to Purcell.
 Alston is juxtaposing these two pieces to make a dance that gets under the skin of the richness and nobility of Purcell, reaching into darker places before reaffirming hope for humanity.
-This extraordinary music will be played onstage by String Quartet.

 In Tangent, Martin Lawrance explores further (after his Brink of 2007) the vivid accents and attack of Tango.
 Four couples, intertwined but shifting and subtly syncopating, glide through the Estaciones Porteno (Four Seasons of Buenos Aires) by Tango Master Piazzolla, played live by Jason Ridgway on piano.
 The costumes for Tangent are designed by sharp young Filipino Fashion Designer Jeffrey Rogador.